 - 1. MULTIPLE CALLS: If an individual patient is seen on more than one occasion during a single day, the fee for each visit may be allowed. - 2.
 CHARGES FOR DIAGNOSTIC PROCEDURES: Charges for special diagnostic procedures which are not considered to be a routine part of an examination (eg, ECG) are reimbursable in addition to the usual visit fee. - 3.
+SEPARATE PROCEDURE: Certain of the listed procedures are commonly carried out as an integral part of a total service and as such do not warrant a separate charge.
+When such a procedure is carried out as a separate entity, not immediately related to other services, the indicated value for "Separate Procedure" is applicable. - 4.
 REFERRAL: A referral is the transfer of the total or specific care of a patient from one physician or nurse practitioner to another and does not constitute a consultation.
 Initial evaluation and subsequent services are designated as listed in LEVELS OF E/M SERVICE.
 Referral is to be distinguished from consultation.
-REFERRAL is the transfer of the patient from one practitioner to another for definitive treatment. - 4.
+REFERRAL is the transfer of the patient from one practitioner to another for definitive treatment. - 5.
 CONSULTATION: is advice and opinion from an accredited physician specialist called in by the attending practitioner in regard to the further management of the patient by the attending practitioner.